 Lenor A. Scheffler is the Chair of Best & Flanagan’s Native American Law Section.
 She practices in the areas of federal Indian law, tribal law, tax, governance, gaming law, gaming regulatory, tribal financing and business law.
 Born and raised on the Lower Sioux Reservation near Morton, Minnesota, Lenor is an enrolled member of the Lower Sioux Dakota Community in Minnesota and the first member of the Mdewakanton Dakota Community to become an attorney.
-In October 2001, she was sworn in as chief judge of the Upper Sioux Community Tribal Court, she served the Community in that role until 2005 and began serving again in 2012.
+In October 2001, she was sworn in as chief judge of the Upper Sioux Community Tribal Court, and served until 2006.
+In 2012, she was reappointed to the bench.

 In 2003, Lenor was appointed to the Minnesota Commission on Judicial Selection as an at-large member and served for eight years.
-She teaches Indian taxation and jurisdiction classes across the country, including classes for tribal tax commissions, tribal councils and other tribal government departments.
+She is a frequent conference speaker on the topics of Indian taxation, economic development, governance, tribal court and jurisdiction issues across the country, including classes for tribal tax commissions, tribal councils, tribal enterprise boards, tribal management teams and other tribal government departments.
 In addition, the Internal Revenue Service appointed Lenor to its Advisory Committee for Tax Exempt and Government Entities for a term from 2004 to 2007.
-Since August 2013, Lenor has been serving as Associate Judge II with the Sisseton Wahpeton Tribal Court as well as a Tribal Court Appellate Judge for the Prairie Island Community Tribal Court since Fall 2013.
 Lenor has also been named among the Best Lawyers in America.